kjh0902/pud_detr/README.md

 PUD-DETR integrates non-negative positive-unlabeled (nnPU) classification risk into Deformable DETR.
 With incomplete annotations, a real object may have no bounding-box label and receive incorrect background supervision.
 PUD-DETR treats query–class entries without observed positive assignments as unlabeled and reconstructs their negative risk, while retaining Hungarian matching and bounding-box regression.

-`main` contains the paper implementation preserved from `codex/nnpu-val-ablation`, commit [`a6278fa`](https://github.com/kjh0902/pud_detr/commit/a6278fa9cd5fbddef3d807edcd80a2a56313b14d).
-The release cleanup changes documentation and tracked assets, not the experimental Python code or dependency pins.

 ![Examples of incomplete diatom annotations](figures/intro_diatom.png)

 Available annotations (left) and additional visible diatom instances (right), illustrating missing labels.